-Experiential Learning Opportunities (ELOs) include visits to the Natural History Museum (London), Greenwich Peninsula Ecology Park (London).
-These ELOs ensure that students develop an effective application of the knowledge acquired in the classroom to out-of-class settings and also help students focus on the practical aspect of these modules.
+Experiential Learning Opportunities (ELOs) include visits to the Natural History Museum (London), Greenwich Peninsula Ecology Park (London), Thames River Barrier (London) and Cuckmere Haven (Seven Sisters) in East Sussex.
+These ELOs ensure that students develop an effective application of the knowledge acquired in the classroom to out-of-class settings and also help students to focus on the practical aspect of these modules.

 - Akinlotan, O. (2018).
 Multi-proxy approach to palaeoenvironmental modelling: the English Lower Cretaceous Weald Basin.
 Geological Journal 53 (1), 316-335.